 Sold Out

 Libardo Ortiz grows a lot of different varieties on his farm in Bruselas – a small municipality near Pitalito in the south of Huila.
 He is currently growing Geisha, Caturra, Colombia, Castillo, Cenicafe 1 and Pink Bourbon.
 He is quickly developing a reputation for his long fermentations and fruity coffees.
-This lot is a washed Pink Bourbon with an anaerobic natural fermentation.
+This lot is a washed Pink Bourbon with an anaerobic washed fermentation.

 Pink Bourbon is quickly becoming the gold standard of Colombia.
 When I first started buying in Colombia, almost 13 years ago, the only two coffee varieties I would come across were Colombia (F6) and Caturra.
 Since then, another important hybrid “Castillo” was developed by Cenicafé (Colombia National Coffee Investigation Centre).
 Castillo has been planted throughout Colombia more than any other variety and the results, at least from a quality perspective, have been mixed.
 In my own personal experiences, Castillo tends to bring out more of the herbaceous notes of Catimor, which is not exactly what I am looking for in a tasty coffee.
 The good news is that, while most producers planted Castillo, many also planted other varieties in search for better cup quality.
 One of these varieties is Pink Bourbon.